Connor-Ryan-1998/WaterTankMeasurer/README.md

 # WaterTankMeasurer
-Use Ardunio to measure distance
+Use Ardunio to measure volume of water tank